-- Problem 1: My PC can't locate the Wireless Access Point. - Solution 1: Check the following. - Your PC is set to Infrastructure Mode.
+Problem 1: My PC can't locate the Wireless Access Point.

+Solution 1: Check the following.

+- Your PC is set to Infrastructure Mode.
 (Access Points are always in Infrastructure Mode) - The SSID on your PC and the Wireless Access Point are the same.
 Remember that the SSID is case-sensitive.
-So, for example "Workgroup" does NOT match "workgroup". - Both your PC and the Wireless ADSL Router must have the same setting for WEP.
-The default setting for the Wireless ADSL Router is disabled, so your wireless station should also have WEP disabled. - If WEP is enabled on the Wireless ADSL Router, your PC must have WEP enabled, and the key must match. - If the Wireless ADSL Router's Wireless screen is set to Allow Trusted PCs only, then each of your Wireless stations must have been designated as "Trusted", or the Wireless station will be blocked. - To see if radio interference is causing a problem, see if connection is possible when close to the Wireless ADSL Router.
-Remember that the connection range can be as little as 100 feet in poor environments. - Problem 2: Wireless connection speed is very slow. - Solution 2: The wireless system will connect at the highest possible speed, depending on the distance and the environment.
-To obtain the highest possible connection speed, you can experiment with the following: - Wireless ADSL Router location.
-Try adjusting the location and orientation of the Wireless ADSL Router. - Wireless Channel If interference is the problem, changing to another channel may show a marked improvement. - Radio Interference Other devices may be causing interference.
-You can experiment by switching other devices Off, and see if this helps.
-Any "noisy" devices should be shielded or relocated.
+So, for example "Workgroup" does NOT match "workgroup". - Both your PC and the Wireless ADSL Modem Router must have the same setting for WEP.
+The default setting for the Wireless ADSL Modem Router is disabled, so your wireless station should also have WEP disabled. - If WEP is enabled on the Wireless ADSL Modem Router, your PC must have WEP enabled, and the key must match. - If the Wireless ADSL Modem Router's Wireless screen is set to Allow Trusted PCs only, then each of your Wireless stations must have been designated as "Trusted", or the Wireless station will be blocked. - To see if radio interference is causing a problem, see if connection is possible when close to the Wireless ADSL Modem Router.
+Remember that the connection range can be as little as 100 feet in poor environments.

+Problem 2: Wireless connection speed is very slow.

+Solution 2: The wireless system will connect at the highest possible speed, depending on the distance and the environment.
+To obtain the highest possible connection speed, you can experiment with the following:

+- Wireless ADSL Modem Router location.
+Try adjusting the location and orientation of the Wireless ADSL Modem Router. - Wireless Channel If interference is the problem, changing to another channel may show a marked improvement.